 - Upgrades to the special attack active

-To upgrade the special attack active, you will require coins and monster souls.
+To upgrade the special attack action, you will require coins and monster souls.

-Each monster has 4 team buffs that it provides.
+Each monster has four team buffs that it provides.
 You must evolve your monster in order to unlock each buff passed the first one.